 - There are rarer types of infections that can present like folliculitis.
 These include pityrosporum folliculitis, in which yeast overgrows in hair follicles, and hot tub folliculitis from improperly maintained hot tubs.
 While these typically require prescription medications, they can be easily treated.

-- Systemic causes as well as medications can contribute to folliculitis, so consult your dermatologist if your acne bumps aren’t resolving.
+- Systemic causes as well as medications can contribute to folliculitis, so consult your dermatologist if your bumps are not resolving.